nicklockwood/layout/README.md

 For large or complex layouts, you may wish to split your layout into multiple files.
 This can be done easily when creating a `LayoutNode` programmatically, by assigning subtrees of `LayoutNode`s to temporary variables, but what about layouts defined in XML?

-Fortunately, Layout has a nice solution for this: Any layout node in your XML file can contain an `xml` attribute that references an external XML file.
+Fortunately, Layout has a nice solution for this: any layout node in your XML file can contain an `xml` attribute that references an external XML file.
 This reference can point to a local file, or even a remote URL:

 ```xml
 <UIView xml="MyView.xml"/>